 Local workers - Qualifications - Public Administration and Safety

-In the Gunnedah Shire, the Public Administration and Safety workforce has a lower proportion with tertiary qualifications compared to the Rental, Hiring and Real Estate Services workforce.
+In the Gunnedah Shire, the Public Administration and Safety workforce has a lower proportion with University qualifications compared to New South Wales.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.

 The level of qualifications in a workforce relate to a number of factors including:

 - The skill and qualification level required to enter an industry;

 - The professional or working ambitions of people (to seek education as youth or retraining as adults);